Honeymoon in Portugal: Affordable Glamour

 The perfected simplicity of these dining experiences highlights what makes Portugal so special.

 The perfected simplicity of these dining experiences highlights what makes Portugal so special–you are not living an orchestrated honeymoon experience; rather, you are transported, for a brief time, into the way the Portuguese live–one sunset at a time, one vinho verde at a time, one fresh meal at a time.

 We spent most evenings sitting in the town center, people watching and cheering on the World Cup.
 If it is possible to travel through Portugal during the Euro Cup or World Cup, consider capitalizing on this opportunity.
 In every Portuguese town or city, the local restaurants set up a large screen in the street and people gather to cheer on the games.
 We felt like we were part of an international block party.
 Beer and wine are sold and chairs are set up to view the matches.

-Visit Portugal for your honeymoon and fall in love with this inspiring European country.
+I highly recommend visiting Portugal for your honeymoon and falling in love with this beautiful European country.

 Have you traveled to Portugal?
 How was your trip?
 Email us at editor@for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.